 Most parking restrictions and fines within the City of Greater Dandenong are defined by the State Government under the Road Safety Act 1986.

-- Pay the penalty by the due date shown on the front of the notice.
+- Pay the penalty by the due date as shown on the front of the notice; or

 1. Pay your parking infringement

-Make sure you pay the penalty by the due date shown on the front of the notice by
+Make sure you pay the penalty by the due date as shown on the front of the notice by:

 Payment plans are available to people who meet the State Government eligibility criteria.
 Under a payment plan, Council allows an extension of time for the payment of the amount owing from an infringement notice.

-A person will be automatically entitled to a payment plan if they are in receipt of any one of the following a:
+A person will be automatically entitled to a payment plan if they are in receipt of any one of the following:

 Commonwealth Government (Centrelink) Pensioner Concession Card